sithmel/Do-androids-dream-of-electric-duck/README.md

 // or
 const arr2 = [...iterable]
 ```
-Note: Another way to consume iterables is using the spread operator:
+Note: Another ways to consume iterables are using destructuring, array.from, ane the spread operator.
-and of course, getting an array:
 ---
 #### Native types
 ```js